 In 2005, the Mustangs won 36 games and finished second in the Big West with wins over Cal State Fullerton and Long Beach State.
 The 2006 squad won 11 of 17 three-game series while the 2007 Mustangs won 19 of their final 27 games en route to a 32-24 record.

 From 2004-09, a total of 15 Mustangs were drafted in the first 10 rounds, including Garrett Olson in the first round (compensatory) in 2005.
-A total of 19 Cal Poly players have been drafted in the top 10 rounds over the last nine years, including a dozen Mustangs in the top five rounds.
+A total of 23 Cal Poly players have been drafted in the top 10 rounds over the last 10 years, including 14 Mustangs in the top five rounds.
 Southpaw Matt Imhof was a second-round pick of Philadelphia in 2014 while second baseman Mark Mathias was selected by the Cleveland Indians in the third round of the 2015 draft.